 The UK has set a target to reach net zero emissions by 2050, and the Committee on Climate Change’s advice is that UK international aviation should be included in this target.
 The global aviation sector is a major contributor to climate change emissions.
-The industry has agreed to stop growing its emissions from 2020 and to halve them by 2050, but much more ambition is needed to achieve net zero emissions by 2050, including constraining aviation growth and ending airport expansion.
+The industry has agreed to stop growing its net emissions from 2020 and to halve net emissions by 2050, but much more ambition is needed to achieve net zero emissions by 2050, including constraining aviation growth and ending airport expansion.

 This project is examining the role of ‘natural climate solutions’ which remove carbon from the atmosphere, as an approach to decarbonising aviation.
 This includes planting new woodland and restoring peatland and other wetlands to offset residual emissions remaining following other decarbonisation actions.